 We are in a second wave of mobile innovation, MediaMath’s Sandrea added.
 “The revolution that started in our smartphones is now permeating other aspects of our daily lives,” he told CMO.com.
 “As such, mobile won’t be the same media we know today.
 The boundaries between the physical and virtual world will collide.”

 In particular, augmented reality will power new entertainment platforms and experiences, which will redefine consumers’ expectations about brand experiences, Sandrea added.
 Andrew Carlson, EVP of experience design at Digitas, echoed that thought and said he believes new hardware will drive the future of mobile.

-This is for sure, according to Rajiv Bhat, SVP, data sciences and marketplace, at InMobi: Mobile experiences will certainly become richer as a result of emerging tech, and AI will help place user customization in the context of an advertiser’s value proposition.
+This is for sure, according to Rajiv Bhat, SVP, data sciences and marketplace, at InMobi: Mobile experiences will certainly become richer as a result of emerging tech and AI will help place user customisation in the context of an advertiser’s value proposition.